 Medicare Extra Help also doesn’t apply to Medicare Advantage (Medicare Part C) or Medigap programs.

-There are exceptions to the age of eligibility for Medicare Extra Help.
-If you’re eligible for Social Security even though you’re not yet 65, or if you have certain medical conditions, you may be able to collect Medicare early.
-If you’re eligible for Medicare before the age of 65 because of these exceptions, you may also be eligible for Medicare Extra Help.
+There are exceptions to the eligibility age for Medicare Extra Help.
+If you’re eligible for Social Security disability before age 65 or you have certain medical conditions, you may be able to enroll in Medicare early.
+If you’re eligible for Medicare before age 65 because of these exceptions, you may also be eligible for Medicare Extra Help.

-There are four kinds of Medicare Savings programs to help you with the costs of Medicare Part A and Part B premiums, if you need assistance.
+There are four kinds of Medicare savings programs to help you with the costs of Medicare Part A and Part B if you need assistance.
 Rules for these programs vary according to the state that you live in.

 These are all programs with criteria that can help you pay for Medicare in different ways: